openshift/enhancements/enhancements/baremetal/enable-baremetal-on-other-platforms.md

 and managed by CBO (cluster-baremetal-operator).

 CBO reads the Provisioning CR that is created by the installer on baremetal platforms and uses that to configure and deploy BMO.
+In the case of non-baremetal platforms the user (or automation) will need to define the Provisioning CR.

 Currently CBO checks the platform and if it is not baremetal it will be in a "disabled" state i.e. it will
 1. set status.conditions Disabled=true and